 Shoyu is a Japanese version of soy sauce.
 They share many similarities, like the dark color and some of their ingredients: soybeans, wheat, and salt.

 There are two types of shoyu sauce: light and dark.
 Light shoyu is thinner in texture, and it has a more delicate color, but both types are not as strongly flavored as soy sauce.

 In general, shoyu sauce is salty, umami, and moderately sweet.
 Hence, you can use shoyu sauce instead of soy sauce in most dishes.
 The recommended ratio is 1:1.

 Umeboshi Vinegar: A Distinct Liquid Of Sour Plums

-The word “umeboshi” means pickled plums in Japanese.
-This vinegar is made from fermented plums.
+One of the tastiest fruits and veggies starting with “u”, “umeboshi ” means pickled plums in Japanese.
+Umeboshi vinegar is made from fermented plums.
 In the pickling process, people cover the plums with lots of salt, so this makes umeboshi really salty.

 People weigh down and take the liquid released from the sour plums.
 This liquid is called umeboshi vinegar.
 Its flavor can be described as super salt and considerably tangy.
 That’s why it can be a wonderful substitute for soy sauce.

 However, this vinegar lacks an umami taste.
 If you have coconut aminos in hand, try to combine the two to make the most incredible alternative.
 2 spoons of soy sauce should be equal to 1 spoon of umeboshi vinegar plus 1 spoon of coconut aminos.